-Local student a semi-finalist in STEM contest inspired by ‘Hidden Figures’
+Bothell student wins grand prize in STEM contest inspired by ‘Hidden Figures’

 “The drone would detect them and notify firefighters or others, and they could come and put them out before they spread,” she said.

-Right now, the drone is just an idea, but Feist hopes to build it one day.
+The drone is just an idea, but Feist hopes to build it one day.

 She became interested in computer science last year, when she was inadvertently placed in a course at school.